 “Please tell me you will stay and attend the wedding?
 Afterwards, I will help you find your family.”
-The mermaid nodded, and left once more for the woods, and the wild flower meadow beyond.
-Where, she watched the birds leave the salt marshes for their long migration south.
+The mermaid nodded, and left once more for the woods, and the wild flower meadow beyond, where, she watched the birds leave the salt marshes, for their long migration south.

-On the day of the wedding, the church bells rang in gladness.
-As in the harbour, the mermaid watched the pennants flutter.
-Roses and honeysuckle garlanding the ship.
-Taking her place on deck, she smoothed out the silk of her sea green dress.
-Glancing up she saw the prince smiling at her, before he turned away.
-As under a bower of golden roses, the princess Sofia walked towards him.
-The mermaid watched the lace of her dress curl behind her like the waves of the sea, before she slipped away towards the prow of the ship.
+On the day of the wedding, the church bells rang in gladness, as, in the harbour, the mermaid watched the pennants flutter.
+Roses and honeysuckle garlanded the ship.
+Taking her place on deck, she smoothed out the silk of her sea-green dress.
+Glancing up, she saw the prince smiling at her, before he turned away.
+Under a bower of golden roses, the Princess Sofia walked towards him.
+The mermaid watched the lace of the Princess’s dress curl behind her, like the waves of the sea, before the mermaid slipped away, towards the prow of the ship.

 Leaning upon the wood, her heart broke in two.
-As slowly the stars burned into the night, but still she remained, lost to the swell of the sea.
-Questions raced through her mind, but she knew the impossibility of the situation.
-For without her voice.
+Slowly the stars burned into the night, but still she remained, lost to the swell of the sea.
+Questions raced through her mind, but she knew the impossibility of the situation, without her voice.
 Without her song.
-She exhaled and laid her head on the prow.
-The waves churning as her sister rose up.
+She exhaled, and laid her head upon the prow.
+The waves were churning, as her sister rose up.

 “The sea witch gave us this for you.”
 Bara said, handing her a sharpened dagger.
-“If you kill the prince and let his blood wash over your feet, then you will become a mermaid again.
+“If you kill the prince, and let his blood wash over your feet, then you will become a mermaid again.
 You will no longer have to endure this mortal suffering, and you can return to live with us!”
-They smiled a hopeful smile at her before sinking back into the sea.
+She smiled a hopeful smile at her, before sinking back into the sea.

-The mermaid turned the blade over in her hands, and carefully approached the prince’s room.
-Through the glass panes she saw their sleeping forms.
-Opening the window, she stood there for a moment.
-The blade glittering in the dusky light of dawn.
+The mermaid turned the blade over in her hands, and carefully approached the prince”s room.
+Through the glass panes, she saw their sleeping forms.
+Opening the window, she stood there for a moment, the blade glittering in the dusky light of dawn.

-Copper and gold flashed across the sky as she raised the dagger, and cast it into the sea.
+Copper and gold flashed across the sky, as she raised the dagger, and cast it into the sea.
 Throwing herself from the ship, the water swirled around her, and she began to dissolve into glimmering sea foam.

-The ship sailed on, clusters of rose petals spiralling on the wind.
-The clouds breathed and drank deep from the sea.
-As wind took up her song, and the shells of all the oceans echoed it.
-It was then that the mermaid came to realise that she would linger on.
-In the clouds that sail the midnight sea.
-In the summer rain, and in the distant blue rim of the sea.
+The ship sailed on, with clusters of rose petals spiralling on the wind.
+The clouds breathed, and drank deep from the sea, as the wind took up her song, and the shells of all the oceans echoed it.
+It was then that the mermaid came to realise that she would linger on: in the clouds that sail the midnight sky; in the summer rain, and in the distant, blue rim of the sea.

 Beauty and the Swan